 The Hobo Hammock felt like most parachute nylon hammocks.
 They are very light weight, quick drying, and sturdy.
 It seems well stitched and can imagine you’ll get a good amount of life from these.
 I’d mention that with any parachute hammock, you’ll have to be aware of any branches or sharp objects that may puncture the material.

 The stuff sack is very convenient and doesn’t take up much space.
 The good thing is that it’s large enough so it’s easy to store the straps and the hammock without having to struggle.
+The hammock stands for the hammock fold up quite nicely as well.
 Nothing is worst than the sleeping bag struggle where you’re constantly trying to compress it down so much and it’s such a hassle.
 That’s the syndrome of a carrying bag that isn’t the right size.
 You won’t have that problem with this one.

 The Hobo Hammock is also very comfortable.
 You can easily fit 2 people in one hammock and have seen in videos it fit 3.
 It doesn’t matter as long as you’re under 540 lbs.
 It’s actually great accommodation as they are pretty comfortable to sleep in as well.
 Since it’s pretty wide, you can actually wrap yourself inside the hammock to provide extra shelter.
 For more added comfort, you can add a yoga mat or something similar just on the bottom for added padding and insulation.